EveryMundo/mongo-aggregation-extension/README.md

 }
 ```

-`LookupPipelineOperation` represents a `$lookup` operation with support for `pipeline` attribute, where you can add stages to filter, process or project specific fields in the output.
+`LookupPipelineOperation` represents a `$lookup` operation with support for the `pipeline` attribute, where you can add stages to filter, process or project-specific fields in the output.

 `LookupPipelineOperation.java`
 ```java